-Schedulers define deadlock condition when there entities which as are no in READY, WAIT TIME or WAIT EVENT state which guarantee execution at a future point in time. implies all the entities are in WAIT state for which the scheduler does not know if they ever will reach the READY state in the future.
-The scheduler can be configured to stop when it reaches such a state using the stop_on_deadlock parameter, else the entities are polled to check if any of them have reached READY state. max duration configuration parameter can be used to stop execution of all entities regardless of their state after a specified amount of time has elapsed.
+Schedulers define deadlock as a condition when there are no entities which are in READY, WAIT_TIME or WAIT_EVENT states, which guarantee execution at a future point in time.
+This implies all the entities are in the WAIT state, for which the scheduler does not know if they ever will reach the READY state in the future.
+The scheduler can be configured to stop when it reaches such a state using the stop_on_deadlock parameter, else the entities are polled to check if any of them have reached the READY state.
+The max_duration configuration parameter can be used to stop execution of all entities, regardless of their state, after a specified amount of time has elapsed.